Girlfriends (1978 film): Plot

 Susan develops a crush on Rabbi Gold, who works at the bar mitzvahs and weddings she photographs.
 The two kiss, but before they start an affair, she accidentally meets his wife and son, which puts a damper on their relationship.

-After scamming her way into a meeting with a gallery owner, Susan is recommended to another gallerist and is finally able to get her own show.
-She also gets a boyfriend, Eric.
-She later fights with Anne, as Anne is jealous of her independence while Susan resents Anne's marriage and child.
-Later on, she fights with Eric over her insistence on maintaining her own apartment.
+After scamming her way into a meeting with a gallery owner, Susan is recommended to another gallerist, and she is able to get her own show.
+She also gets a boyfriend, Eric, whom she met at a house party.
+She later fights with Anne as the latter is jealous of her independence while Susan resents Anne's marriage and child.
+Later, she fights with Eric over her insistence on maintaining her own apartment instead of moving in with him.

-At her gallery showing, all of Susan's friends and family show up to support her except for Anne, who Martin tells her has gone to the countryside alone in order to work.
-Susan goes to the countryside to see Anne.
-Anne apologizes for not going to see her show and reveals that she had an abortion that morning, not wanting more children.
+At her gallery show, all of Susan's friends and family come to support her except for Anne, who Martin tells her has gone to the countryside alone in order to work.
+Susan goes to the countryside, and Anne apologizes for not attending her show and reveals that she had an abortion that morning, not wanting more children.
 The two drink tequila shots and play games, but are interrupted by Martin's arrival.

 Cast

 Production

 The film started as a 30-minute film funded by a grant from the American Film Institute, but upon completion, Weill realized that she wanted to explore what would happen next in the story.
 That short film eventually became the first seven minutes of the feature film.
 Original funding for the feature film came from National Endowment for the Arts and New York State Council on the Arts, totaling $80,000.
 Principal photography was effectively six and a half weeks, but those days were stretched over the span of a year because the production kept running out of money.
-When the grant money ran out, Weill had to seek out private investors to help complete the film.
-Once the film was finished, she took the film to Hollywood studios, and sold it to Warner Brothers for world distribution.
+When the grant money ran out, Weill had to seek private investors to help complete the film.
+Once the film was finished, she took the film to Hollywood studios, and she sold it to Warner Brothers for world distribution.
 They also signed a contract with Weill to direct two more features.

 Release

-The film premiered at the International Film Festival Rotterdam, as well as screening at Cannes and other festivals.
-It opened in New York on August 11, 1978.
-Girlfriends was set to be reissued across selected UK cinemas from 23 July 2021 via Park Circus (company).
+Girlfriends premiered at the International Film Festival Rotterdam, as well as screening at Cannes and other festivals.
+It opened in New York City on August 11, 1978.
+The film was re-released in select theaters in the United Kingdom on July 23, 2021, by Park Circus.